FreddyWordingham/CodeCraft/src/rules_to_live_by.md

 A more portable program probably means a slower program.
 A more secure program probably means a less usable program.

-There is no hard and fast rule here, and are often matters of opinion that lead to heated debates.
+There is no hard and fast rule here.
+Often decisions involve matters of opinion that lead to heated debates.
 But it's important to remember that everything is a trade-off.
 There is no such thing as a perfect solution.

-In every decision, seek balance and prioritize based on the context and goals.
+In every decision, seek balance.
+Prioritize based on the context and goals.
 Recognizing and managing these trade-offs is a hallmark of great engineering.

 It's equally important to contextualize these trade-offs within the specific requirements of a project.